05-830, User Interface

 since on Windows the command is called "Exit" instead of "Quit".

-- As an example of the level of detail, you can look at my specification
+- As an example of the level of detail, you can look last year's benchmarks.

 - It would be appropriate to have a picture, which you can draw by hand